More security steps you can take, beyond good passwords: WordPress Security for People Without Technical WordPress Knowledge.

 But the rules we’ve been told by technical support people for decades for making passwords are not secure any more.
 The main reason is simple: there is software that can make billions of guesses of your password per minute, and hackers using it know all the “clever” rules people come up with for making passwords.

 Yes, if the software had to try every combination of letters, numbers, punctuation in an 8-character password (26 lower case letters, 26 upper case letters, 10 digits, about 32 punctuation marks) that’s 6,095,689,385,410,816 combinations.
-So your password generator can generate a password that even 8 characters long would take a very long time to break, and many sites will allow 40 characters or longer (use the longest the site will take).
+So your password generator can generate a password that is even 8 characters long, that would take a very long time to break, and many sites will allow 40 characters or longer (use the longest the site will take).

 But if you need to make a password that you can remember, those ways of making a “secure but memorable” password are all known, and even 8 character passwords (and often longer) can be guessed in under a day.
 You need a password that can’t be guessed during your lifetime!